0%

 The Defense Mechanism

-But ADHD procrastination isn't just avoiding hard tasks it's avoiding tasks that feel emotionally risky.
-I'll clean my entire apartment, organize my digital photos, or research random topics for hours rather than work on something that matters to me.
-Because if I fail at something I care about, that feels devastating.
-If I fail at something I don't care about, that's just Tuesday.
+And ADHD procrastination is not just avoiding hard tasks.
+It is avoiding tasks that feel emotionally risky.
+I will clean my entire apartment, reorganize my homelab documentation, or fall into a three hour research rabbit hole on something completely unrelated rather than work on the thing that actually matters.
+Because if I fail at something I care about that feels devastating.
+If I fail at something I do not care about that is just a Tuesday.

-The procrastination creates its own shame spiral.
-I know I should be working on the important thing, but I'm paralyzed by the fear of not doing it perfectly.
-So I do easier, less important tasks instead, which makes me feel productive in the moment but guilty overall.
+The procrastination creates its own shame spiral on top of everything else.
+I know I should be working on the important thing.
+I can feel the clock ticking.
+But I am paralyzed by the fear of not doing it perfectly.
+So I do easier tasks instead.
+Which feels productive in the moment but leaves me with this low-grade guilt that sits in the background of everything else I do.

 ⚖️

-ADHD brains love extremes, and perfectionism fits perfectly into all-or-nothing thinking patterns.
-Either this project will be amazing, or it will be terrible.
-Either I'll write the perfect email, or I shouldn't bother writing at all.
-Either I'll give a flawless presentation, or I'll embarrass myself completely.
+ADHD brains love extremes.
+And perfectionism fits right into that wiring.
+Either this project will be amazing or it will be terrible.
+Either I write the perfect email or I should not bother writing at all.
+Either the presentation is flawless or I embarrass myself completely.

-There's no room in this thinking for "good enough," "learning experience," or "first draft."
-Everything is either a complete success or a total failure, which makes starting anything feel like an enormous risk.
+There is no room in this thinking for learning experience or first draft or good enough for now.
+Complete success or total failure, which makes starting anything feel like an enormous bet.

-This shows up in weird ways.
-I'll spend hours researching the perfect organizational system instead of just organizing what's in front of me.
-I'll read every article about productivity but never implement any of the strategies because I need to find the perfect system first.
+This shows up in ways that look ridiculous from the outside.
+I will spend hours researching the perfect organizational system instead of just organizing what is in front of me.
+I will read every article about productivity but never implement any of it because I need to find the perfect approach first.
+The preparation becomes the procrastination, it feels like progress but it is just avoidance wearing a productive costume.

 Supercharged Perfectionism

-When hyperfocus kicks in, perfectionism gets supercharged.
-I'll spend 8 hours perfecting something that should take 30 minutes, getting lost in details that no one else will ever notice.
-The hyperfocus feels productive because I'm deeply engaged and making progress, but it's often on the wrong things.
+When hyperfocus kicks in, perfectionism gets turbocharged.
+I will spend eight hours perfecting something that should have taken thirty minutes.
+Lost in details nobody else will ever notice.
+The hyperfocus feels productive because I am deeply engaged and technically making progress.
+But I am making progress on the wrong things.

-I've spent entire days perfecting the formatting of a document while avoiding writing the actual content.
-I've researched every possible approach to a project without ever choosing one and starting.
-The hyperfocus feeds the perfectionism by making me feel like I can achieve those impossible standards if I just work hard enough.
+I have spent entire days perfecting the formatting of a document while avoiding writing the actual content.
+I have researched every possible approach to a project without ever picking one and starting.
+The hyperfocus feeds the perfectionism by making me believe I can actually reach those impossible standards if I just keep going.
+It is a lie but it is a convincing one when you are in it.

 💔

-ADHD often comes with rejection sensitive dysphoria an intense emotional reaction to perceived criticism or rejection.
-When you're already hypersensitive to any sign of disapproval, perfectionism becomes a way of trying to avoid that pain.
+ADHD often comes with rejection sensitive dysphoria.
+That intense emotional response to any hint of criticism or disapproval.
+When you are already hypersensitive to rejection, perfectionism becomes a strategy for avoiding pain.

 "

-From the outside, ADHD perfectionism can look like laziness or lack of motivation.
-But the reality is the opposite I care so much that it's paralyzing.
+From the outside ADHD perfectionism looks like laziness.
+Like lack of motivation.
+Like someone who just does not care enough to get things done.
+The reality is the opposite.
+I care so much that it is paralyzing.

 "